Fresh Dirt Muddies Malaysia’s Judges

 The latest allegations are certain to add fuel to the fire, especially since Malaysia’s anti-corruption authorities appear to have ignored them altogether.

 In particular, Sultan Azlan Shah of Perak, one of the country’ s most respected figures, previously created a stir in Malaysia with an almost unprecedented speech hitting out at the country’s tainted judicial system.
 “We must be ever mindful that written constitutions are mere parchment pieces,” he told a law conference in Kuala Lumpur on October 29.
-“Without a reputable judiciary ‑ a judiciary endowed and equipped with all the attributes of real independence ‑ there cannot be the rule of law,” he said.
+“Without a reputable judiciary ‑ a judiciary endowed and equipped with all the attributes of real independence ‑ there cannot be the ,” he said.

-Since the country won independence from the United Kingdom in 1963, the sultans, known as the Conference of Rulers, have mostly stayed out of politics.
+Since the country won independence from the in 1963, the sultans, known as the Conference of Rulers, have mostly stayed out of politics.
 Whatever power they had was largely taken away from them by former Prime Minister Mahathir Mohamad in a series of actions in the in the 1980s, leaving them with only the power to appoint judges.
 In 1983, backed by a strong parliamentary majority, he forced the sultans to surrender their right to refuse assent to laws passed in parliament.

 The question over the Nov.
 10 march is whether the palace actually accepted the memorandum.
 The sultan quickly absented himself and was said to be in Terengganu, on Malaysia’s northeast coast, when the marchers arrived.
 Nonetheless, a palace official did take the document.